Review of Northwest Naturals Freeze Dried Raw Dog Food

-Northwest Natural Freeze-Dried Nuggets receives the Advisor’s second highest tier rating of 4.5 stars.
+Northwest Naturals Freeze Dried Dog Food receives the Advisor’s top rating of 5 stars.

-Northwest Naturals Freeze Dried Beef Nuggets was selected to represent the others in the line for this review.
+Northwest Naturals Freeze Dried Beef was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Estimated Dry Matter Nutrient Content

-Ingredients: Beef, beef heart, beef liver, ground beef bone, broccoli, carrots, beef kidney, romaine lettuce, apples, ground flaxseed, salmon oil, apple cider vinegar, blueberry, cranberry, inulin, dried kelp, potassium chloride, sodium chloride, ginger, parsley, garlic, zinc proteinate, iron proteinate, vitamin E supplement, copper proteinate, manganese proteinate, mixed tocopherols (as preservative), vitamin D supplement
+Ingredients: Beef, beef heart, beef liver, ground beef bone, beef kidney, broccoli, carrots, apples, romaine lettuce, ground flaxseed, fish oil, apple cider vinegar, blueberry, cranberry, inulin, dried kelp, potassium chloride, sodium chloride, ginger, parsley, garlic, zinc proteinate, iron proteinate, vitamin E supplement, copper proteinate, manganese proteinate, mixed tocopherols (as preservative), vitamin D supplement

 |Estimated Nutrient Content|

 The first ingredient in this dog food is beef.
 Beef is defined as “the clean flesh derived from slaughtered cattle” and includes skeletal muscle or the muscle tissues of the tongue, diaphragm, heart or esophagus.1